 During a second encounter of Thorfinn’s expedition, later in the summer, one of Karlesefni’s men killed a Skræling who was trying to steal some weapons.
 The Norse defeated an attempt by the Skrælings to take revenge but after spending another winter at Leifsbuðir, Karlsefni returned to Greenland.

 Soon after, another attempt at settlement was made by Leif’s half-sister Freydis who, according to Erik the Red’s Saga, had already been to Vinland as part of Karlsefni’s expedition.
-She had played her part in repelling the Skræling attack, terrifying them by baring one of her breasts and beating it with a sword.
-Freydis was an abrasive woman however, unsuited to leadership and her attempt at settlement ended when half the party were killed in a deadly internal feud.
+She had played her part in repelling the Skræling attack, terrifying them by “baring one of her breasts and beating it with a sword” – perhaps that meant something different back then.
+Freydis was a tough but abrasive woman, alienating even her followers and thus probably unsuited to leadership.
+Her attempt at settlement ended when half the party were killed in a deadly internal feud.

 Only one further voyage to Vinland is recorded.
 In 1121 Erik Gnupsson, the bishop of Greenland, set out for Vinland but the fate of his expedition is not known.

 Archaeological proof of a Norse presence in North America was found in 1961 with the discovery of a settlement of turf longhouses and workshops at L’Anse aux Meadows at the northern tip of Newfoundland, with a large number of metal artifacts discovered at the site, including wrought iron ship rivets and a typically Scandinavian bronze ring pin.
 Stone loom weights and a spindle whorl provided evidence for weaving at the site.
 As this was a female activity in Viking Scandinavia, this confirmed the saga accounts of women taking part in the Norse voyages of exploration.
-Radiocarbon dates from organic matter at the site show that it was occupied briefly, between 980 and 1020, which accords well with the saga traditions.
+Radiocarbon dating from organic matter at the site show that it was occupied briefly, between 980 and 1020, which also confirms the saga.

-The Norse attempt to settle Vinland was fleeting – it was all over in about 20 years and probably involved fewer than 200 people, making it doomed to failure due to its small size.
-The distances were too great, the small Greenland colony did not have the population to support a colonizing venture and even the Viking iron weapons were insufficient agains the far more numerous natives.
+The Norse attempt to settle Vinland was fleeting – it was all over in about 20 years and probably involved fewer than 200 people, making it doomed to failure from the start due to its small size.
+The distances were too great, the small Greenland colony did not have the population to support a colonizing venture and even the mighty Viking weapons and mettle proved insufficient against the far more numerous natives.